 Following 9/11, Mr Wolinsky was a lead member of the team representing Larry Silverstein in insurance litigation arising out of the destruction of the World Trade Center and was a member of the trial team that convinced a New York jury that the attacks on the World Trade Center should be treated as two "occurrences" for insurance purposes.
 He then led the effort to settle the case, which resulted in what was reported to be the largest property insurance settlement in history.
 Mr Wolinsky’s antitrust matters include the representation of General Mills in an FTC investigation of its acquisition of Pillsbury, the defence of Cardinal Health in the FTC challenge to its acquisition of Bergen Brunswig and the representation of Great Northern Nekoosa in its antitrust suit against Georgia Pacific.

 As part of his pro bono work, Mr Wolinsky represented Joseph Steffan in his challenge to the ban on the service of gay men and women in the military, arguing the case to the DC Circuit sitting en banc.
 He successfully reversed the manslaughter conviction of Anthony Oddone in the New York Court of Appeals.

 Mr Wolinsky has argued appeals in the DC Circuit, the New York Court of Appeals and the Appellate Divisions of the New York State Supreme Court and has litigated in state, federal and bankruptcy courts around the country.
 He is admitted to practice in the State of New York, the United States District Court for the Southern and Eastern Districts of New York, the United States Courts of Appeals for the Second, Seventh, Ninth and DC Circuits and the United States Supreme Court.

-This biography is an extract from Who's Who Legal: Corporate which can be purchased from our Shop.
+This biography is an extract from Who's Who Legal: Litigation which can be purchased from our Shop.